Most of our Therapists are qualified in conventional & trigger point acupuncture and are registered with the AACP.

 The treatment originates from the traditional Chinese belief that energy flows throughout the body via channels.
-Traditional acupuncture believes inserting needles at specific points will restore the flow of energy.
-Western acupuncture uses the same points but for pain relief and muscle relaxation.
+Traditional acupuncture believes inserting needles at specific points will restore the flow of energy whenever a problem has caused a blockage.
+Western acupuncture will use the same points but is largely used for pain relief and muscle relaxation.